Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability

 The infall rate to the disk can be estimated by assuming that all material accretes onto the disk at the pericenter of the parabolic orbit using Barker's equation.
-Doing-so yields a time-difference between the tip and tail of the streamer reaching pericenter as $\sim 1650$ years and $\sim 5700$ years for the first and second simulations, respectively.
-This gives a time-averaged $\dot{M}_\textrm{inf}\sim1.2\times10^{-7} \,{\rm M}_\odot\, {\rm yr}^{-1}$ and $\dot{M}_\textrm{inf}\sim3.5\times10^{-7} \,{\rm M}_\odot\, {\rm yr}^{-1}$ respectively, which is comparable with the stellar accretion rate estimate of AB Aur of $\dot{M}_\star\sim10^{-7} \,{\rm M}_\odot\, {\rm yr}^{-1}$ \citep{Garcia-Lopez+2006,brittain2007,donehew2011,salyk2013}.
-In our simulations not all streamer material immediately merges with the disk during their interaction.
-As in \cite{calcino2024b}, some portion of the streamer material is close to being unbound and is launched into a wide orbit, taking longer to accrete than the timescale estimated above.
+Doing-so yields a time-difference between the tip and tail of the streamer reaching pericenter as $\sim 1500$ years and $\sim 5100$ years for the first and second simulations, respectively.
+The precise infall rate on the disk depends on the assumed gas mass.
+Using $M_\textrm{gas} = 0.05\,{\rm M}_\odot$ this gives a time-averaged $\dot{M}_\textrm{inf}\sim3.1\times10^{-6} \,{\rm M}_\odot\, {\rm yr}^{-1}$ and $\dot{M}_\textrm{inf}\sim8.9\times10^{-7} \,{\rm M}_\odot\, {\rm yr}^{-1}$ respectively.
+Although these infall rates are higher than the estimated stellar accretion rates of AB~Aur of $\dot{M}_\star\sim10^{-7} \,{\rm M}_\odot\, {\rm yr}^{-1}$ \citep{Garcia-Lopez+2006,brittain2007,donehew2011,salyk2013}, material landing on the disk must first be processed by the disk before accreting onto the central star.
+Both simulations \citep{offner2012, kuffmeier2018b} and observations \citep{valdiviamena2022, flores2023} suggest infall rates onto the disk can be an order of magnitude larger than the accretion rate onto the central star.
+This is also seen in our simulations, where the accretion rate onto the central sink peaks at $\sim 2\times 10^{-7}\,{\rm M}_\odot\, {\rm yr}^{-1}$.
+In addition, not all streamer material immediately merges with the disk during their interaction.
+As in \cite{calcino2025}, some portion of the streamer material is close to being unbound and is launched into a wide orbit, taking longer to accrete than the timescale estimated above.
 Therefore our estimated accretion rates should be taken as an upper limit.